danielpacker/lightsync/README.md

 * Some initial work was put in to generate some custom exceptions, but for the most part, they don't do anything and exception handling is non-existent -- this would be an excellent thing to review.
 * The use of inheritence and interfaces was basically avoided to keep the project small, and as a result, extensibility is limited in this form.
 * No attempt was made at handling links or other exotic files.
+* The code is a bit messy and could use cleanup if put to use in the future (e.g. lots of conversion between String's and Path's and File's that's probably not really necessary)

 ### Configuration and Output